-For Thought is a series of events and activities from the British Science Association and partners, which gives leaders from business, policy, science and civil society a platform to discuss the biggest issues of the day.
+For Thought is a series of events and activities from the British Science Association (BSA) and partners, which gives leaders from business, policy, science and civil society a platform to discuss the biggest issues of the day.
 Society’s biggest challenges – pandemics, climate change, cyber-security, the future of cities, food security – require a partnership between science and the rest of society.
 They need conversation, challenge and change-oriented ideas.

 For Thought will provide a platform to interrogate the key scientific and social challenges facing society; a forum to hear from diverse voices; and a chance to connect with individuals from outside of your day-to-day networks.